 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
 NDSU accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, NDSU has a summer session, so students can earn credits during the summer.

-Around 62% of students who started college at NDSU complete all the credits required within six years.
+NOTE: Around 65% of students who start college at NDSU graduate within six years.

 NDSU offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |Transfer Credits Accepted||√|